 So you’re dying to wear that ugly Christmas sweater you picked out?
 Well, it may have to wait.
 The lyrics of the old Christmas classic, “Baby, It’s Cold Outside,” should be rewritten this year to “Baby, it’s warm out outside … oh baby, you’ll sweat out there!”

 A meteorological ‘blowtorch’

-After a burst of cool air last weekend, the mercury continued on its way up again over much of the East.
+After a quick burst of cool air over the weekend, the mercury is on its way up again over much of the East.

-It’s another chapter in what has been an incredibly warm December over much of the Eastern United States, a pattern that some meteorologists have coined the “blowtorch.”
+It’s another chapter in what has been an incredibly warm December over much of the Eastern United States in what has been coined among some meteorologists as the “blowtorch.”

-As of earlier this week, this month alone saw more than 2,600 record-high temperatures, and many more are expected before the new year.
+This month alone, more than 2,600 record high temperatures have been recorded and many more are expected before the New Year.

 New York, Philadelphia and Washington are all expecting highs into the 70s this week – incredible when you consider the normal high at New York’s Central Park is 41 degrees.

 The record warmth is not only confined to the I-95 corridor.
 From now through Christmas Day, records are expected from Texas, through the Gulf Coast, mid-Atlantic, and even New England.
 Almost all of Florida will be in the 80s on Christmas, and the 70-degree line will reach as far north as Washington.

 Not only are the daytime temperatures warm, but the nighttime lows in many locations also are running 10 degrees above the normal daily high temperature.